Home » Funded projects »

 Scientists have been trying to find ways to give people with type 1 new beta cells, by making them in the lab from stem cells and transplanting them inside the body.
 Although lots of progress has been made in recent years, lab-made cells just aren’t as good at producing insulin or responding to changing blood sugar levels as real beta cells are.

-Professor Persaud and Dr King will lead a team to:
+Professor Persaud and Professor King will lead a team to:

 They’ve discovered that cells that support nerve cells (called Schwann cells) may also help support beta cells.
 They will carry out tests to see if Schwann cells could improve the ability of stem cells to transform into functioning beta cells.